BigWigsMods/packager/README.md

 - *move-folders*
 - *package-as*
 - *enable-nolib-creation* (defaults to no) Caveats: nolib packages will only be uploaded to GitHub and attached to a release.
-Unlike using the Curse packager, manually uploading nolib packages has no affect for client users that choose to download libraries separately.
+Unlike using the CurseForge packager, manually uploading nolib packages has no affect for client users that choose to download libraries separately.
 - *tools-used*
 - *required-dependencies*
 - *optional-dependencies*